Navan, Inc.: History

 In November 2019, the company announced that it had enabled an NDC-enabled direct connection to the Lufthansa Group.

 In February 2020, the company launched TripActions Liquid, a payment, expense and reconciliation technology integrated into its core platform.
 Alongside that announcement, the company announced the security of $500 million on credit to fuel the platform.

 In June 2020, it raised $125 million in a financing led by Greenoaks, which allowed the company to continue investing in growth and product despite the significant impact of the COVID-19 pandemic.

 In October 2020, it expanded the TripActions Liquid product by adding broader expense capabilities.

 In January 2021, TripActions raised a $155 million Series E round of funding.

 In October 2021, TripActions raised a $275 million Series F round of funding with a valuation near $7.25 billion.
 It reported having 1500 employees.

 In February 2022, TripActions acquired Comtravo, a German corporate travel company with 2,500 clients and 250 employees.

 In October 2022, the company raised a $300 million Series G round of funding with a valuation of $9.2 billion.

 In February 2023, TripActions rebranded to Navan, bringing together its offerings into a travel and expense services app.
 The palindrome name Navan has roots in the words "navigate" and "avant" to mean "navigating forward".

 In April 2023, Navan announced its agreement to acquire Tripeur, a Bangalore-based modern travel and expense management company, expanding Navan Group’s presence in India.
 The acquisition marked the fifth purchase in two years.

 In December 2023, Navan laid off 5% of its workforce.

 As rumors mounted in June 2024 that Navan was pursuing an IPO, they appointed former NYSE exec, Amy Butte, as their CFO.

 On 21 October 2025, Navan formally announced their IPO offering nearly 37 million shares.
-The company public on 30 October 2025 on the Nasdaq under the ticker NAVN.
+The company went public on 30 October 2025 on the Nasdaq under the ticker NAVN.
 It reported revenues growing 30% year over year but remained unprofitable.